 |Written by Paul D. Race for and|

-Update for December, 2013 - Like other suppliers, Bachmann cut back on orders during the recession, and now that people are buying trains again, several popular sets have become unavailable.
-I have removed links to several excellent sets, that have sold out since this summer.
+Update for September, 2014 - Like other suppliers, Bachmann cut back on orders during the recession, and now that people are buying trains again, most of their sets have become unavailable, and all of them have disappeared from our preferred vendors (except the auto-reversing streetcar set below).
+I have removed links to all but one set, which I'm leaving in place because if Bachmann ever does replace it, the set they introduce will almost certainly be very similar.
 Next year might be better - I don't know.
-But if you want a Bachmann On30 train to go with your town this year, don't wait too long.
+But if you want a Bachmann On30 train to go with your town this year, you may have to do some shopping around. don't wait too long.

 Note about Availability and Pricing: Although I try to keep an eye on things and to recommend products that are reasonably available, the model train market does fluctuate, and any product on this page may change price or become unavailable without prior notice.
 In fact, I've inadvertently caused a "rush" on several products just by listing them on these pages (sometimes within a few weeks).

 For more detailed information about why model train products seem to come and go and why I have stopped listing prices in our "buyer's guides," please see my article "About Pricing and Availability."